 — Eric McHenry, New York Times Book Review

-Splendor — deeply mature and yet adventurous in thematics and technical mastery — suggests that Kronen has now, after a decade and a half [since the publication of his first book in 1992], consolidated and sharpened his strength so much that he bids fair to become one of the best living American poets….[ Splendor,] which marks Number 98 in the ongoing American Poets Continuum Series at BOA, honors both its publisher and the present and future state of American poetry.
+Splendor [is] deeply mature and yet adventurous in thematics and technical mastery….
+Kronen brings old forms leaping to life with his extraordinary emotional, intellectual, and artistic power….[ Splendor,] is beautiful.
+[It] marks Number 98 in the ongoing American Poets Continuum Series at BOA, honors both its publisher and the present and future state of American poetry.

 Steve Kronen’s Splendor represents the mature work of a poet doubly gifted.
 There is the technical polish of the collection, demonstrating Kronen can write whatever his subjects require.
 And there is something rarer, a sentient sympathy that enables Kronen access to a wide range of things—relatives, seasons, zoological gardens, fellow writers, even Miss Havisham.
 I note with particular admiration “The World’s Deserts,” “River,” “Dreaming of Mexico, Ambrose Bierce, and Weldon Kees,” and “This Kingdom,” the last of these a moving poem written after the loss of Kronen’s father that displays a light touch with impeccable auditory control over a subject that causes many to stumble.
 Then there are the wonderfully witty treatments of one’s parents, oneself, one’s president.
 As page after page makes clear, this is a fully conceived, highly accomplished book that demonstrates the impressive range of a powerful talent.